 - Heat is a form of thermal energy.
-However, the temperature is not a form of thermal energy.
+However, temperature is not a form of thermal energy.
 It’s just a thermal state of an object.
-Temperature can also defined as the kinetic energy of all the molecules in an object.
+Temperature can also define as the kinetic energy of all the molecules in an object.

 - The flow of heat (loss or gain) results in a change of temperature.

-- Heat is judged on mass dependency, so even if two bodies have the same temperature, they may have different amounts of heat.
+- Heat judge on mass dependency, so even if two bodies have the same temperature, they may have different amounts of heat.

-- Temperature cannot exchanged between two bodies.
+- Temperature cannot exchange between two bodies.
 But heat is exchangeable.
 It can move from one body to another.

 - Temperature cannot flow from one body to another.
-So, the temperature of a body can measured.
-But the heat of a body is cannot measure.
-As heat transfers from one body to another, the exchange of heat can measured only.
+So, the temperature of a body can measure.
+But the heat of a body cannot measure.
+As heat transfers from one body to another, the exchange of heat can measure only.
 Hence, the loss and gain of heat are measurable.

 - The calorimeter is a device that measures the transfer of heat between two bodies, and a thermometer measures the temperature of a body.

 - The SI unit of heat is Joule(J) and calorie (Cal) in the CGS system.
 Temperature measured in degree centigrade (C °) and kelvin(K).

 The dimensions of heat are [M L2 T–2], and temperature is [θ].

 - Heat a derived property of a body; hence it unit derive on too.
 Whereas temperature is a principal property of a body and its unit is also a base unit.

 - Heat has a property to flow, so it cannot say as a part of a thermodynamic system.
 On the other hand, temperature comprises a property of the thermodynamic system.

 - Heat travels through a path, and temperature works on a point function.
 This means that heat will follow the path of the thermodynamic system to travel from